Benjamin Bryant (broadcaster): Awards and honors

-Bryant has received a number of high-profile nominations, awards, and honors throughout his varied career, including a Capital Emmy Award nomination and the Office of the Secretary of Defense Medal for Exceptional Public Service (the Pentagon's third-highest honor for non-career civilians).

 In December 1996, Bryant was named by the Austin American-Statesman as one of its year's "most memorable" following his notable broadcasting debut the night of the 1996 Olympic bombing.

-In 2022, he received six nominations (the second highest of any individual nominee that year) for the 12th Annual Indie Series Awards in 2022, including nominations for "Best Comedy Series" and "Best Supporting Actor - Comedy" nominations for "Aidy Kane (Really Wants You to Love Him)" and "Best Actor - Audio Fiction" for his second season performance as "Gregory Marshall" in "Forever and a Day."
-At the ceremony on April 9, 2022, Bryant and his "Forever and a Day" season two castmates won the awards program's inaugural "Best Ensemble - Audio Fiction" award.
-(Bryant received one previous nomination in 2018 as part of the "Anacostia" producing team.)
+In 2022, he received six nominations for the 12th Annual Indie Series Awards in 2022, including nominations for "Best Comedy Series" and "Best Supporting Actor - Comedy" nominations for Aidy Kane (Really Wants You to Love Him) and "Best Actor - Audio Fiction" for his second season performance as Gregory Marshall in Forever and a Day.
+At the ceremony on April 9, 2022, Bryant and his Forever and a Day castmates won the inaugural "Best Ensemble - Audio Fiction" award.

-In May 2024, Bryant was nominated for a Capital Emmy by the National Academy of Television Arts and Sciences for his work on "Welcome Home!
-Honoring Your Legacy," the broadcast/streaming version of the 2023 "Welcome Home!"
+In May 2024, Bryant was nominated for a Capital Emmy by the National Academy of Television Arts and Sciences for his work on Welcome Home!
+Honoring Your Legacy, the broadcast/streaming version of the 2023 Welcome Home!
 Vietnam Veterans tribute event on the National Mall he produced.
-In December 2024, he received three Central Virginia Broadway World Award nominations for his acting work during the 2023-2024 CCT season, two in the "Best Performer in a Play" category and one in the "Best Supporting Performer in Play" category.
+In December 2024, he received three Central Virginia Broadway World Award nominations for the 2023-2024 CCT season, two in the "Best Performer in a Play" category and one in the "Best Supporting Performer in Play" category.

-Bryant has also received a variety of peer and industry awards throughout his career, including a 2010 Platinum MarCom "Special Category" Award for his work as the Managing Editor of the report of the Fort Hood Task Force, 2012 Davey Award for his appearances on "America Tonight," 2019 Communicator Award of Distinction for "The Brink with Benjamin Bryant" interview specials; multiple Platinum AVA and Hermes Creative Awards for "The Brink with Benjamin Bryant: INTERSECTIONS" podcast; and a 2020 Hermes Creative Award for the trailer for "Journeys Beyond."
+Bryant has also received a 2010 Platinum MarCom "Special Category" Award for his work as the Managing Editor of the report of the Fort Hood Task Force, 2012 Davey Award for his appearances on "America Tonight," 2019 Communicator Award of Distinction for "The Brink with Benjamin Bryant" interview specials; multiple Platinum AVA and Hermes Creative Awards for "The Brink with Benjamin Bryant: INTERSECTIONS" podcast; and a 2020 Hermes Creative Award for the trailer for "Journeys Beyond."

 In 2025, Bryant was invited to deliver the keynote commencement address at New York's Excelsior University.